All Photos: Writefully Said Creative Co.

 Public Access Point: 60 Burkes Beach Road

 Burkes Beach is a favorite among Hilton Head locals, and luckily this hot spot offers plenty of beach parking for visitors as well!
-You’ll find a free parking lot and street parking at nearby Chaplin Park, which features baseball and soccer fields, basketball and tennis courts, and a dog park.
-A total of 13 paid spaces are also available on Burkes Beach Road.
+Beach access is at the end of Burkes Beach Road with over 246 free parking spots at nearby Chaplin Park which features baseball and soccer fields, basketball and tennis courts, and a dog park.
 If you’re looking for a restroom, you’ll find two located in the park near the basketball or tennis courts.
-Bonus: Local food trucks occasionally set up shop in the Burkes Beach parking lot!

 Coligny Beach Park